-- This regulatory advice sets out guidance about the financial data and information you need to submit with your application to register with us.
-It applies to you if you are applying to register with the OfS and are: - a.
-An English provider currently designated for student support by the Secretary of State and regulated by the Department for Education (DfE) in 2018-19 (sometimes referred to as an 'alternative provider'). - b.
-An English provider designated for Disabled Students Allowance (DSA) by the Secretary of State and regulated by the DfE in 2018-19. - c.
-A provider that is applying to be registered with the OfS as a new provider this includes providers that are applying to register with us for the purposes of Tier 4 eligibility. - 2.
-Throughout this guidance we refer to providers described in b and c as 'new' providers. - 3.
-The guidance is intended to help you to understand: - The financial information you need to submit to us when you apply for registration. - How to complete the financial and student numbers tables (if necessary). - How to produce the commentary that you need to explain your financial and student numbers tables. - 4.
-You should read this guidance in conjunction with Regulatory Advice 21 (for current providers), or Regulatory Advice 32 (for new providers) which sets out in full what you need to do to apply to us to be registered.
+- 1. This document sets out guidance about the financial data and information you need to submit with your application to register with us. - 2.
+The guidance is intended to help you to understand: - the financial information you need to submit to us when you apply for registration - how to complete the financial and student numbers tables - how to produce the commentary that you need to supply to explain the contents of your financial and student numbers tables. - 3.
+You should read this guidance alongside regulatory advice 3, which sets out in full what you need to do to apply to us to be registered.1